Tag Archives: dayton parenting seminar

 So, divorcing parents, remember that your child will not be choosing for or against you when it comes to custody issues.
 Rather, the Court will decide and you need to focus your energy on convincing the Court that it would be in the best interest of the child to live with you … do not work on convincing the child that he or she should choose you.
 Which, in truth, is not fair to the child anyway.

 The Law Offices of John T. Nicholson’s Dayton office is located at 5540 Far Hills Ave., Dayton, Ohio 45429.
 Please check in with receptionist upon arrival.
-If you are have questions regarding a potential legal matter, please call us at 937-432-9775.
+If you have questions regarding a potential legal matter, such as a claim for disability benefits or workers compensation, please call us at 937-432-9775.